-If you’re an Amazon seller living in the U.S., then you’re probably aware that tax time is right around the corner.
-Businesses are required to file taxes by March 16, 2020.
-And personal taxes are due by April 15, 2020.
+If you’re an Amazon seller living in the U.S., then you’re probably aware that tax time is coming up.
+Businesses are required to file taxes by March 15, 2021.
+And personal taxes are due by April 15, 2021.

 (You can make sure you don’t forget these extremely important dates each year by downloading our Amazon Seller Holiday Calendar.)